Living in Slovenia

 If you hold a residence permit and you have registered your residence in the Republic of Slovenia for a period longer than six months, you may request replacement of a valid foreign driving licence for a Slovenian driving licence upon satisfying the relevant conditions.
 You are required to pass a driving theory test to qualify for a Slovenian driving licence.
 You are exempt from the practical driving test if you are citizen of an EU member state, Iceland, Liechenstein, Norway, Croatia or Switzerland.

 Upon replacement your original driving licence will be returned to the issuing authority of your state.

 For further information please refer to following link: http://infotujci.si/v/47/driving-licence

 Individuals residing in Slovenia can open an account at most banks in Slovenia.
 Valid ID is necessary (for British nationals this means a valid British passport) and Slovenian fiscal code.
-How to obtain Slovenian fiscal code you will find on www.durs.gov.si/en.
+Find out how to obtain your Slovenian fiscal code here.

 The bank may have additional requirements depending on your residence status, type of account, business/income source etc. Local information can be found on the website of the National Bank of Slovenia.

 If you are interested in investments, Invest in Slovenia is the primary government institution which is in charge of attracting new foreign investments in the country.
 Taxation is a complex issue and it is strongly recommended that professional advice is sought.
 Severe penalties for incorrect, incomplete or late reporting can be incurred and the legislation also means that criminal charges can be brought in the case of non-compliance.
-All about taxation in Slovenia you could find on www.durs.gov.si/en.
+All about taxation in Slovenia can be found here.

 ATMs are present throughout the country.
 Credit cards are widely accepted.